-Next to price, internet speed is one of the main decision drivers when shopping for internet or evaluating your current internet service.
-But, unlike price – where you can easily look at the monthly cost and say “that fits my budget” or “that’s a new car payment” – internet speeds can be a bit more tricky to gauge.
+Next to price, internet speed is one of the main decision drivers when shopping for internet plans or evaluating your current internet service.
+But, unlike price – where you can easily look at the monthly cost and say “that fits my budget” or “that’s a new car payment” – internet speeds can be a bit trickier to gauge.

 Is 100 Mbps “fast” internet?
 Is 10 Mbps “slow”?
 What internet speeds do I get?
-These are all questions many of us have about internet speeds, so we’ve created this simple guide to explain them.
+These are all questions many of us ask, so we’ve created this simple guide to explain them.

 Think of “broadband” as the national internet speed limit

-Per the Federal Communications Commission, a broadband internet connection has a minimum download speed of 25 Mbps and a minimum upload speed of 3 Mbps.
+Per the FCC, a broadband internet connection has a minimum download speed of 25 Mbps and a minimum upload speed of 3 Mbps.
 This gives us a baseline for determining fast and slow internet speeds.

 Keep in mind there are many things that can affect actual internet speeds and performance.
 Adding connected devices and using the internet for demanding tasks such as streaming in 4K or downloading an HD movie can hinder performance and make even “fast” speeds seem slow.